-Leo Mirani (@lmirani) is a journalist and editor based in Mumbai, India.
-He has worked at The Economist, Time Out Mumbai and Tehelka.
+Leo Mirani (@lmirani) is a reporter for Quartz in London.
+He has previously worked at The Economist, Time Out Mumbai and Tehelka.
 His writing has appeared in The Independent, The Sunday Telegraph, The Guardian, AFP and Elle India and he has earned datelines from places as far afield as Moscow, Nairobi and Valletta.
-His reporting interests include technology, data policy, media, South Asia and the European project.
+His reporting interests include technology, policy, media, South Asia and the European project.
 He likes lists.

 Adam Pasick (@adampasick) is Quartz’s Senior Asia Correspondent.
 Adam was the former managing editor of nymag.com.
 Before that he spent 10 years with Reuters in New York, London, and—in a career move that will haunt him for all eternity—the virtual world of Second Life.
 He is based in Bangkok, Thailand, where it is probably really hot right now.